Things to Do on an Early Morning in Taipei (Before 10 a.m.)

 MRT: Exit 2 of Chiang Kai-Shek Memorial Hall Station (R08 or G10).

-The market is located within walking distance of Chiang Kai-Shek Memorial Hall (中正紀念堂), so it’s perfect to include both places in your itinerary.
+The market is located within walking distance of Chiang Kai-Shek Memorial Hall (中正紀念堂), and is only 1 MRT stop away from Yongkang Street, so it’s perfect to include these places in your itinerary for the same day.

 This is one of Taipei’s most popular traditional markets voted by the locals and is known as a “hipster market.”